dfe-analytical-services/dfeR/data-raw/old_la_codes.md

 4. Run `devtools::check()` to check everything is working as expected.

-5. Remove the screener and GIAS CSV files saved in the data folder.
+5. Remove the screener (la.csv) and GIAS CSV files saved in the data folder.

 6. Run the code in data-raw/wd_pcon_lad_la_rgn_ctry.R to update the wd_pcon_lad_la_rgn_ctry dataset.